UNEDLabs/moodle-mod_ejsapp/README.txt

 5. Testing
 ==========
-The "test" directory of ejsapp includes an EJS simulation that can be used for testing purposes.
+The "test" directory of ejsapp includes a two EJS applications (one is a java applet and the other one is a javascript simulation) that can be used for testing purposes.

 6. Authors
 ==========